-Green shading indicates positive change consistent with policy direction - i.e., decreased car mode share and an equivalent increase non-car mode share.
+Note: Green shading indicates positive change consistent with policy direction - that is., decreased car mode share and an equivalent increase non-car mode share.
 Red shading indicates negative change compared to policy direction.
 Changes of less than 0.5% are not highlighted.